mhmulder/image_captioning/README.md

 Multiple steps to get and collect data:
 1. Scrape Product ID’s from Walmart’s website in the furniture section
-•	Approximately 400,000 entries
+  * Approximately 400,000 entries
-•	I will likely use about 100,000 but it will depend on results
+  *  I will likely use about 100,000 but it will depend on results
 2. Use Walmart’s API to get product information and images for each product ID
-•	API returns as a JSON dictionary
+  * API returns as a JSON dictionary
-i.
-Sample return in Appendix 1
-•	Limitations:
+  * Limitations:
-i.
-API restricted to 20 product ID’s per call ii.
-5 calls per second iii.
-5,000 calls per day
+        *	API restricted to 20 product ID’s per call
+        *	5 calls per second
+        *	5,000 calls per day
 3. Store all info in a MongoDB Database
-•	Query required info and download pictures from URL’s
+  * Query required info and download pictures from URL’s
-i.
-Sample query in Appendix 2
-ii.
-Medium sized pictures are 180 pixels x 180 pixels with white boundries
+  * Medium sized pictures are 180 pixels x 180 pixels with white boundaries
 4. Use the pictures as features and the in other information as labels and train a net

 ## Project Progression